RehcubGit/IKRig/Readme.md

 * Select the root bone (which is preferably your hip bone) of your armature and hit "Add All Bones" this adds the selected root bone and all its children to the armature.
 * Select (in the configurator) multiple bones and hit "Add Chain" to group them into a chain.
 Make sure you select them in desending order and that the bones are in a parent child relation.
-* Go to the "Chain" tab and check if they are asaind the right way.
+* Go to the "Chain" tab and check if they are assigned the right way.
-Here you also probably want to ajust the forward and up directions of the chain.
+Here you sould adjust the forward and up directions of the chain.

   * The forward direction is the direction which points from the first bone to the second bone in local space of the first bone.<br>
   So when the y axis of the first bone points to the second bone then the forward direction is (0, 1, 0).